-ElitePad is everything one might want from a serious Windows 8 tablet.
-And it shows off the touch screen-based Windows 8 to its best effect.
-Suddenly all Microsoft’s wacky-looking design choices make perfect sense.
+ElitePad is everything one might want from a Windows 8 tablet.
+It shows off the touchscreen-based Windows 8 operating system to its best effect.
+Suddenly Microsoft’s wacky-looking design choices make perfect sense.

 You get a lot of business features for the NZ$1095 asking price.
-Mobile broadband support is baked-in, the case is more rugged than most tablets and there’s 64GB Ram as standard – that leaves around 42GB to play with.
+Mobile broadband support is baked-in.
+The case is more rugged than most tablets and there’s 64GB memory as standard.
+That leaves around 42GB for you to play with.

 While the basic tablet will meet many people’s needs, HP offers a series of jackets to add features.
 One jacket adds USB ports and other connectors – like a portable desktop docking station.
 Another adds a full Qwerty keyboard.

 HP emphasises business features like a promise of stability, it says the model will stay current for some time yet.
-The company also talks of reliability and its ability to service machines – that’s essential for security when working with key business documents.
+The company also talks about reliability and its ability to service machines.
+That’s essential for security when working with key business documents.